 Also one of the finest players in the illustrious history of the SJC men’s basketball program, McDevitt tallied 1,381 points and 674 rebounds as a four-year starter and was inducted into the Saint Joseph’s College Athletics Hall of Fame in 2011.

-Coach McDevitt has racked up a 478-184 (.722) record while coaching at Saint Joseph’s and a 500-191(.724) mark overall in his 25years as an NCAA head coach.
-As the women’s skipper at St. Joe’s, McDevitt has led his teams to nine conference titles with seven appearances in the NAIA National Tournament and two NCAA Tournament berths and on five occasions has earned conference coach of the year honors.
+Coach McDevitt has racked up a 534-188 (.740) record while coaching at Saint Joseph’s and a 556-195 (.740) mark overall in his 27 years as an NCAA head coach.
+As the women’s skipper at St. Joe’s, McDevitt has led his teams to seven appearances in the NAIA National Tournament and five NCAA Tournament berths and on nine occasions has earned conference coach of the year honors.

 McDevitt became the 30th NCAA DIII Women's Basketball skipper to reach the 500-victory mark when his Monks defeated Emmanuel College, 81-70, in the GNAC Championship at the Harold Alfond Center on February 25th, 2017.
-He currently ranks 20th among active head coaches in career wins.
+He headed into the 2017-18 season ranked 20th among active head coaches in career wins.

-McDevitt, who garnered GNAC and Maine Women's Basketball Coaches Association (MWBCA) Coach of the Year accolades following the completion of the 2016-17 campaign, has won 11 conference crowns with a total of 17 twenty-win seasons in his career.
+McDevitt, who garnered GNAC, New England Women's Basketball Association (NEWBA), and Maine Women's Basketball Coaches Association (MWBCA) Coach of the Year accolades following the completion of the 2017-18 campaign, has won 12 conference crowns with a total of 19 twenty-win seasons in his career.

 While serving as the interim head coach for University of Southern Maine in 2009, McDevitt guided the Huskies to a 22-7 record, a Little East Conference Championship and an NCAA DIII Tournament appearance.